 Complete the Application for ND Resident Student Status

-Please click on the link listed above for the Application for ND Resident Student Status for more detailed information regarding the North Dakota Resident/North Dakota Military-Veteran rate for tuition options and the corresponding requirements for submission.
+Please click on the link, Complete the Application for ND Resident Student Status, listed above for more detailed information regarding the North Dakota Resident/North Dakota Military-Veteran rate for tuition options and the corresponding requirements for submission.

 Student Residency Types